CSWEP: Mentoring Breakfasts

 At these informal meet and greet events, senior economists (predominately senior women) are pre-assigned to one of a variety of topical tables to provide mentoring advice to junior economists in areas such as research and publishing, tenure and promotion, non-academic careers, grant writing, teaching, work-life balance and the job market.
 Senior economists who have already committed to attend one or both of breakfasts represent a wide variety of institutions, including, but not limited to, Boston University, Chicago, Columbia, Cornell, Emory, Furman, Georgia Tech, Harvard, Michigan, Texas A&M, UC-Berkeley, UC-Davis, UC-San Diego, UC-Santa Barbara, US Air Force Academy, UT-Austin, Wesleyan, Yale, the Federal Reserve, the National Science Foundation and the National Institutes of Health.

 Male and female junior economists who have completed their PhD in the past 6 years and graduate students who are on the job market are invited to register.
 Participants are provided with a list of senior mentors and their topics in advance (click here for a sample Senior Mentor Roster).
 At the breakfast, junior participants rotate between tables at 20-minute intervals based on their own interests.
 With three senior mentors per table each hosting a conversation with up to three junior participants, the breakfasts typically average a mentor-mentee ratio of 1:3.
 Breakfast is provided.

-The 7th Annual Mentoring Breakfasts for Junior Economists will be held at the 2019 AEA Meetings in Atlanta.
+The 9th Annual Mentoring Breakfasts for Junior Economists will be held at the 2021 Virtual AEA Meetings.
+Registration is now open.
 You can register through Eventbrite.com or click the link above.